DonHulieo/lua-style-guide/README.md

 ### Classes

 Whilst Lua doesn't have classes, it does have objects and these objects can be manipulated to act like classes.
-> Classes should be named using `PascalCase`, and the constructor should be named using `flatcase`.
+> Classes should be named using `PascalCase` and the methods should be named using `flatcase`.
 >
 > Classes should be prefixed with a `C` to indicate that it is a class.